How we remember, why we forget

 At some point in our lives, we all struggle with memory — some of us more than others — learning a new name, that book you were reading just yesterday, that word on the tip of your tongue.

 So what can neuroscience teach us about why we remember, why we forget, and how we might even improve our memories?
-To answer this question, I spoke with neuroscientist Anthony Wagner, a memory expert in Stanford's Department of Neurology.
+To answer this question, I spoke with neuroscientist Anthony Wagner, a memory expert in Stanford's Department of Psychology.

 This is From Our Neurons to Yours from the Wu Tsai Neurosciences Institute at Stanford University, bringing you to the frontiers of brain science.